 Philadelphia sports fans have a certain reputation, but it’s hard to say they haven’t earned it.
 Eagles fans are no exception, of course.
 Several years ago, Eagles fans notoriously booed Santa Claus.
 Santa Claus!
 C’mon!

-Additionally, also cheered when Cowboys wide receiver Michael Irvin lay motionless on the field after a scary hit during a game back in 1999.
+Additionally, they also cheered when Cowboys wide receiver Michael Irvin lay motionless on the field after a scary hit during a game back in 1999.
 Around the same time, nearby Phillies fans also infamously threw batteries at Boston Red Sox outfielder J.D.
 Drew after Drew decided against signing with the Phillies several years prior.

 That’s a series of poor decisions, of course, but the passion is absolutely undeniable.
 Lincoln Financial Field – a name that just rolls off the tongue – is a tough place to play for visitors every single week.
 Plus, some of them dress like this, which adds legitimacy to the Eagles’ case among the best NFL fanbases.